nicktripp/clarity_map/README.md

 #### *ResultList.js*

 This file handles styling for our searchResults.
-To do this, it dynamically populates an antd <Select> dropdown with searchResults.
+To do this, it dynamically populates an `antd` Select dropdown with searchResults.
 Should one be selected, it clears the results and signals the map to fly to the selected point.

 #### *Searchbar.js*

 This file 1) defines the layout of the search bar overlay, 2) defines input behavior to send queries the geocoders defined in `./Map.js`, and 3) specifies how to store the results of those queries back into the redux store.

+NOTE: these stored results are limited to only 3 results each of node and world-data.

 ## ***/src/data***